 Chiara Cavallo is a member of the Initiation 2017/Sieraad International Art Jewellery Fair Amsterdam.
 Initiation 2017 is curated by Loukia Richards and Christoph Ziegler aka ZLR Betriebimperium.
-Chiara came to Athens for the preparation of her Sieraad project and went back to Italy with a solo show in Athens – held under the auspices of the Instituto Italiano di Cutura – which worked as a “rehearsal” to the November show, new friends – such as silversmith and artist Ludwig Menzel of Berlin (member of Initiation 2017/Munich Jewellery Week) and lots of notes!
+Chiara came to Athens for the preparation of her Sieraad project and went back to Italy with a solo show in Athens – held under the auspices of the Instituto Italiano di Cutura and in cooperation with Cine Trianon/The Victoria Square Project for Documenta 14 Athens.
+The show also served as a “rehearsal” ahead of the Amsterdam November show and gave Chiara the opportunity to make new friends – such as silversmith and artist Ludwig Menzel of Berlin (member of Initiation 2017/Munich Jewellery Week)!
 The interview is her feedback on how she perceived life in the city of owls!

 Photo: Leggerezza/Lightness.
 Chiara Cavallo.